-Set in the heart of Sonoma County, California, Nirkoda Ba'Kerem is all about community.
-Come join your friends — some you've known for years, and some you've yet to meet — for a fun-filled weekend of nonstop Israeli dancing located at the beautiful Camp Newman.
+Set in the relaxed landscape of California wine country, Nirkoda Ba'Kerem is all about community.
+Come join your friends — some you've known for years, and some you've yet to meet — for a fun-filled weekend of nonstop Israeli dancing.
 We'll enjoy the benefits of California's famous vineyards by incorporating a wine tasting adventure during the camp!
 Excellent wine and fantastic Israeli Dancing — what could be better?!
 Don't miss it!

 Meet the Staff

 Shlomo Maman has a chorography career spanning 47 years, and has created iconic classics — Hora, G'vanim, Shimri Li Al Ha'mangina, Shiri Li Kineret —, high energy horas — Zemer Avivi, Anachnu Ha'roim, Bat Shlomo, Neve Midbar —, and popular partners — Seret Shachor Lavan, Yafe Lecha Sameach, Kach Oti, Al Ktzot Ha'etzbaot, Talat Dakat.
 Shlomo is also a consummate stage performer, having personally danced for Israel's Eurovision entries in 1982 (Hora) and 1983 (Chai), and leading the Karmiel Dance Festival as its founding artistic director.
 Today, he is one of the markidim for Tel Aviv's famous public Gordon Beach session.
 On top of which, he's a fun and goofy guy who will make you smile as you dance!